Shattered Dreams: Background

 Obviously when I wrote "Shattered Dreams" I had it in mind that it would revolve around divorce, not just a relationship break-up but something a little bit heavier.
 But actually, the way I think people relate to it is that there are all kinds of shattered dreams that we experience on an individual level or in partnerships or as a people, as a nation, as humanity.
 We are facing some very serious shattered dreams right now whether that be environmental, or economic, or philosophical even.
 There are ways that "Shattered Dreams" reaches out and touches people when they are going through difficult times.
 And in some ways, it's not necessarily a very hopeful song.
 But I think the energy of the song is still quite bright which makes it an interesting combination.
 It's kind of opposites of each other, but that is something I tend to do lyrically and musically, having serious subjects with more up-tempo music.

-Versions
+Mickie Most, Calvin Hayes' father and head of Rak Records, where the band members worked, remarked that he would stand naked in Selfridges' department store windows on Oxford Street if "Shattered Dreams" became a hit.
+However, Most did not fulfill his promise.

+Notable cover versions

 Clark Datchler and the group would soon part, and Datchler released an acoustic version of the song as a track on his 1990 Virgin solo single "Crown of Thorns".
 He later re-recorded a slower version on his 2007 album Tomorrow.
-The song has been covered by boyband Ultra, on their 1999 eponymous album; by house music artist Jaybee in 2005; by Russian singer Sergey Lazarev on his TV Show album, which was his first solo outing outside the post-Soviet zone and his first international single to be formally released in the United Kingdom, and reached number 19 on the Russian TopHit Top Radio Hits chart; and in 2009 by Quentin Elias, former singer for French boy band Alliage, by American Idol season 7 winner David Cook during his Declaration tour.
-On the 29th of August, 2025 rock band Starset released a cover as a single for their fifth album Silos.
+The song has notably been covered by Russian singer Sergey Lazarev on his TV Show album, which was his first solo outing outside the post-Soviet zone and his first international single to be formally released in the United Kingdom, and reached number 19 on the Russian TopHit Top Radio Hits chart.
+On 29 August 2025, American rock band Starset released a cover of the song as the eighth single from their fifth studio album, Silos.